Victoria Ordaz Garcia

 Student Coordinator

-Heidi Rivera is a second-year Psychology major and proud first-generation college student with aspirations of becoming a Child Psychologist.
-As a Mexican-American daughter of immigrants, she is deeply passionate about advocacy, particularly for undocumented, low-income, and first-generation students.
-Heidi is committed to using her voice to uplift others and help them navigate the challenges of higher education.
-At the Monarch Center, she is dedicated to fostering an inclusive and supportive environment where all students feel valued, respected, and empowered to succeed.
+Heidi is a second-year Psychology major and proud first-generation college student.
+As a Mexican-American daughter of immigrants, she is deeply passionate about advocacy for undocumented, low-income, and first-generation students.
+Heidi strives to make the Monarch Center a welcoming and empowering space for all students.

 Jakelinne Bocel